 - Fails to exercise reasonable care to protect invitees from the condition

 This law essentially means that owners of property owe a duty of care to customers to clean up slippery surfaces.
-In places like grocery stores, an owner of property should realize that hundreds of customers walk down the aisles every day and that it is foreseeable for liquid to be spilled on the floors at some point.
+In places like grocery stores, an owner of the property should realize that hundreds of customers walk down the aisles every day and that it is foreseeable for a liquid to be spilled on the floors at some point.
 A customer could easily knock over a bottle of soda or other liquid onto the floor, and a grocery store owner has a legal duty to clean up that liquid.

 Conditions Leading to Slippery Floors

 If you have been injured in a slip and fall case, know that you are not alone.
-While corporations may attempt to intimidate you and have you complete an accident report, it is important to realize that Illinois slip and fall accident attorneys at Rosenfeld Injury Lawyers are on your side.
+While corporations may attempt to intimidate you and have you complete an accident report, it is important to realize that Illinois slip and fall accident attorneys at Rosenfeld Injury Lawyers LLC are on your side.
 Illinois slip and fall accident lawyers will take time to carefully assess the facts of your case to see whether you have a valid legal claim.